quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 This table provides a comprehensive summary of the trading strategy based on live and backtested data, covering both long and short trades.

 Key performance metrics include :

+🌟 **Important Note:** **Just wanna mentioned here, the numbers presented here desire to reflect the real and true performance without any manipulation.**
 - **Sharpe Ratio** : 1.0537 **(From June 2001 to June 2025 -> 24 years backtested sharpe ratio)**
 - **CAGR (Annualized Return)** : 29.54%
 - **Maximum Drawdown** : -20.52%